At a glance

 State and territory health departments provide guidance and support for outbreaks of respiratory infections, including RSV – for example, in aged care homes or hospitals.

-Read more about how we define and plan for outbreaks.
+Read more about how the Australian Government defines and plans for outbreaks.

 Support